Association Croquet – A Summary of the Rules

 Once a ball strikes another (to get extra shots), it becomes dead.
 If it then carries on through a hoop or hits a third ball, nothing happens.

-For doubles play, you can either alternative who takes a turn (cuppers preference), or each player can stick with a colour the whole game and each turn you can choose who plays (not great for lopsided teams).
+For doubles play, you can either alternate who takes a turn (cuppers preference), or each player can stick with a colour the whole game and each turn you can choose who plays (not great for lopsided teams).

 For any other unusual situations or disputes, feel free to contact the Secretary, consult the latest handbook, or check out this great website (shoutout to Ian Plummer for putting that together).
 There are hundreds of rules and edge-cases, but this is designed to be a quick overview for beginners or cuppers teams who’ve turn up to their first game realising they don’t know the first thing about croquet and are wondering where the Pimm’s is.